joemoose/psiops/docs/character.md

 | 12 | **Amnesiac**: Describe the most recent event you remember, such as waking up in a vat a week ago or learning your name from the unfamiliar wallet in your coat.
 Advance if your understanding of yourself or the world changes dramatically throughout the mission.
 | 13 | **Avenger**: Describe someone who wronged you and what they did.
 Advance if something you did brought you closer to exacting your revenge or decisively stopped a similar injustice.
 | 14 | **Chessmaster**: Describe what you plan to do with absolute power.
 Advance if something you did brought you closer, on a long-term scale, to holding a position of extreme power over a large group of people.
-| 15 | **Cleanup**: Describe a far-reaching and complex catastrophe that you are responsible for.
+| 15 | **Cleanup**: Describe a far-reaching and complex catastrophe for which you are responsible.
 Advance if you meaningfully healed some piece of its aftermath or the aftermath of a similar catastrophe.
 | 16 | **Crusader**: Describe an ethical ideal you hold dear but that’s not easy to achieve.
 Advance if something you did aligned with this ethical ideal, even though sticking to your scruples made your life harder.
 | 21 | **Cultist**: Describe the esoteric religious sect you belong to and the chilling prophecy you believe in.
 Advance if you drafted someone of importance or power into your cult or turned the cosmic clock closer to your hallowed day of reckoning.
 | 22 | **Dealmaker**: Describe your foolproof strategy to close any deal.
 Advance if you end the mission with significantly more wealth, influence, or capital than you had initially.